-Famagusta has the deepest harbour on the island and so receives the largest ships.
+Famagusta has the deepest harbor on the island, and so receives the largest ships.
 It is a bustling town with a walled city at its heart, and it’ll take your breath away.
 The town offers a wide selection of shops, restaurants, pubs, and cafes.

-North Nicosia is home to a historic walled city with the pretty Sarayönü Square in the centre.
-The walls are medieval, but there are plenty of modern additions to the place with its vibrant bars, restaurants, and shops.
+North Nicosia is home to a historic walled city with the pretty Sarayönü Square in the center.
+The walls are medieval, but there are plenty of modern additions to the place, with its vibrant bars, restaurants, and shops.
 It’s very compact and is a great place for a city walk.